Skip to main content

 14 mentions Positive Neutral Negative

-• “Runs great with Proton if you're a Linux user (including the opening movie, unlike games that use Media Foundation).
-I assume this would translate to the Steam Deck as well.”
+• “Runs great with Proton if you're a Linux user, including the opening movie, unlike games that use Media Foundation.
+I assume this would translate well to the Steam Deck as well.”

-• “The game runs great in dungeons, but I do experience a little stutter on the world map and in dialogue scenes.”
+• “The game runs great in dungeons, but oddly, there is a little stutter on the world map and in dialog scenes.”

 • “I had issues with frame stuttering and frame rate problems earlier this year even after troubleshooting.”